Faculty Best Practices

 ELAC library workshops are a great place for you to learn about the library's resources or just brush up on your research skills.
 We offer several different hands-on workshops at both the Main Campus and South Gate Libraries.

 - Find Books: Yes, the library has books and yes, you can find them!
-Through hands-on exploration, students learn the organization of library materials and how to use the library catalog to find books and DVDs.
+Through hands-on exploration, students learn the organization of library materials and how to use the library catalog to find books on a research topic.

-- Find Articles: Research is all about articles and the library has everything you need to find all kinds of articles!
+- Find Articles: Research is all about finding and using popular and scholarly articles.
+The library has everything you need to find them, all for free!
 Students are introduced to our EBSCO databases and practice finding various types of articles.

 - Go Digital with eBooks: Everybody’s going digital and you can too!
 Want to learn how to access ELAC’s electronic book collection like a pro?
 Then come join us as we explore our e-book catalog, as well as open e-book sources like Google Books & Project Gutenberg.